 Like most Americans, the old man was too deeply involved with labor and capital to think in those terms.
-Instead he thought of the people he dealt with as personalities - and judged them by their work.
+Instead he thought in terms of people and whether their work - and their word - was good.

-There was Henry Johnson, for example, whom he'd hired as a boy, and taught how to fix shoes, and who would stay with him for the next 50 years through his various ventures, mastering one skill after another.
-The old man's apprentice would grow old with him, and die two weeks before he himself did.
-The family smiled knowingly.
-They knew Henry had just gone ahead, as usual, to scout things out.
+He liked giving people a start.
+There was Henry Johnson, for example, whom he'd hired as a boy - and taught how to fix shoes.
+Henry would stay with him for the next 50 years through the old man's various ventures, mastering one skill after another.

 On this Labor Day, a great deal will be said in the usual press releases, but none of it will be more eloquent than work done well.
 To me, two new soles on a pair of well-shined shoes still say more than all the Labor Day speeches ever written.

 Christie to Obama: Cuba Should Send Back Cop Killer Joanne Chesimard Before U.S. Goes Further With Normalization | Katie Pavlich